 |Income||Total SE Tax||Salary||Total Payroll Tax||Savings $$||Delta %|

 Let’s review some interesting things about the data on the previous page.

-The bulk of payroll taxes are Social Security and Medicare taxes, which are combined to be called FICA taxes.
+The bulk of payroll taxes are Social Security and Medicare taxes, which are combined to be called FICA taxes when payroll specialists are kicking it around the water cooler.
 You might have other payroll taxes such as unemployment (Yes, some states require it even for one-person corporations) and state disability insurance (SDI).

-Savings as a percentage of income starts to drop off at $132,900 which makes sense given the Social Security cap for 2019.
+Savings as a percentage of income starts to drop off at $142,800 which makes sense given the Social Security cap for the 2021 tax year.
 And those savings bottom out around $300,000 net business income and then begin a decent climb rate.
 Without getting into excruciating details and mental gymnastics, there is an interesting dynamic at $300,000 between Medicare taxes including the surtax on the LLC / partnership income, the salary being paid within an S Corp election, and Medicare taxes associated with that salary.

 The Source of the Savings

 The S Corp election of your Partnership, LLC or C corporation changes how the business reports income to the IRS.
 An S Corp prepares and files a Form 1120S which is a corporate tax return.
 That in turn generates a K-1 for each shareholder.
 Remember, shareholder, investor and owner are synonymous terms for our discussions.